ConsoleMage/inventory-hub/README.md

 (5 pts) Did you include a reflective summary explaining how Copilot assisted in each step?

 > Yes.
-Copilot was able to quickly generate typed models based on my existing JSON structures in C#.
-It was quick and included how to make my JSON structures better.
+Copilot was able to quickly generate typed models based on my existing JSON structures in C#. and even suggested improvements to make my JSON structures more efficient and well-structured.

 ## Activity 4: Optimizing Integration Code for Performance Using Microsoft Copilot